-The Diplomat jr is housed in a black aluminium case and is powered from an external source.
+The Diplomat jr is housed in a black aluminium case and is powered from an external mains adaptor.

-The unit contains advanced digital electronic circuitry which performs the required function under the control of the software, known as firmware, contained in a single integrated circuit (EPROM).
+The unit contains advanced digital electronic circuitry which performs the required function under the control of the firmware, contained in a single integrated circuit (EPROM).
 It is possible to change the configuration of the unit by altering the position of the switches and links within the unit.

-Each Diplomat jr is supplied to meet the particular requirements stated by the purchaser at the time of ordering.
-The details of this specific unit are given on page 3, together with a description of any special features.
+Each Diplomat jr is supplied to meet the particular requirements of the purchaser as understood by Lucidata at the time of ordering.
+The details of this specific unit are given on page 4, together with a description of any special features.